kikugo/VideoSense/README.md

 - Filter weak matches with a configurable minimum similarity threshold.
 - Use scene-aware frame selection to reduce visual embedding waste.

+## Storage and the keepalive

+Qdrant Cloud is the primary index.
+Chroma is the fallback, and an in-memory store is the last resort, chosen at startup in `src/store_factory.py` by a health check.

+The free tier suspends a cluster after a period of inactivity, and a read-only health check does not reset that timer.
+A cluster here was suspended in June 2026 while every read ping came back green.
+A suspended cluster answers 404 on every path, so it also does not look like an outage.

+The fix is a scheduled write: a cron upserts and deletes a point twice a week, which does reset the timer.
+GitHub disables a cron after 60 days without repository activity, so a second job re-enables it.
+If the cluster is unreachable anyway, the app falls back to Chroma rather than failing.

 ## Local setup

 1. Create a virtual environment: